sitammeur/ml-agent-skills/README.md

-# Hugging Face Skills
+# Hugging Face Skills (with Brightdata support)

 Hugging Face Skills are definitions for AI/ML tasks like dataset creation, model training, and evaluation.
 They are interoperable with all major coding agent tools like OpenAI Codex, Anthropic's Claude Code, Google DeepMind's Gemini CLI, and Cursor.
+This repository includes a new skill for Brightdata to interact with the web and perform various tasks.

 The Skills in this repository follow the standardized format [Agent Skill](https://agentskills.io/home) format.

 ## How do Skills work?

 In practice, skills are self-contained folders that package instructions, scripts, and resources together for an AI agent to use on a specific use case.
 Each folder includes a `SKILL.md` file with YAML frontmatter (name and description) followed by the guidance your coding agent follows while the skill is active.

 > [!NOTE]
 > 'Skills' is actually an Anthropic term used within Claude AI and Claude Code and not adopted by other agent tools, but we love it!
 OpenAI Codex uses an `AGENTS.md` file to define the instructions for your coding agent.
 Google Gemini uses 'extensions' to define the instructions for your coding agent in a `gemini-extension.json` file. **This repo is compatible with all of them, and more!**